Dirac231/GME/README.md

 ## Installation

 1) Clone this repository and run ```bash setup.sh``` from the main folder
-2) Follow the instructions on your terminal
-3) You can then remove the cloned repository once the installer finishes
+2) Follow the instructions on your terminal, after finishing you can remove the cloned repository safely

 You should be able of using the project by only installing ```git``` and ```curl```, as other tools should be native to most linux distros